 Ms. Angie Sterling-Orth, Director of Clinical Education and Clinical Associate Professor, joined the department in August of 2002.
 She earned both her bachelor's and master's degrees in Communication Disorders from UW-Eau Claire.
 She spent her first years in the field working in the Wisconsin public schools, specializing in work with early childhood, early-elementary, and middle school populations.
 Following her years in the schools, Ms. Sterling-Orth spent four years in product development at Thinking Publications, a publishing company specializing in products designed for speech-language pathologists.
-She has spent the past ten years in the department supervising in the clinic, teaching graduate level coursework (grad essentials and school methods), and teaching undergraduate coursework in language disorders, aural rehabilitation, and fluency disorders.
-She specializes in serving individuals who stutter, school-based SLP services, and using innovative technologies for instruction and service delivery.
+She has spent her time in the department supervising in the clinic, teaching graduate level coursework (grad essentials and school methods), and teaching undergraduate coursework in phonological and language disorders, aural rehabilitation, and fluency disorders.
+She specializes in serving individuals with hearing loss, school-based SLP services, clinical supervision training, and using innovative technologies for instruction and service delivery.
+Ms. Sterling-Orth is the program's Director of Clinical Education as well as the Graduate Program Coordinator for both the online, part-time program and residential, full-time program.